Bira/octopus-carnival/_posts/2023-06-10-hells-rebels-3-part-2.md

   refuse to eat this one on moral grounds.
 Those who decide to forge ahead need to be fast and perceptive.
 They have to eat the invisible meat before it turns visible and loses its flavor.
-PCs who can see invisibility can pass this one automatically, though it's considered crass to cast a spell for it while on the table.
+PCs who can see invisibility can pass this one automatically, though it's considered crass to cast a spell for it while at the table.
 Others must succeed at a difficult **Perception** check, which I guess I would modify for **Acute Smell/Taste**.

-- Finally, you get **Sweefats With Honey Sauce** for dessert.
+- Finally, you get **Sweetfats With Honey Sauce** for dessert.
 Sweetfats are candied spiders - this is an Underdark dish.
 The most difficult thing here is opening the honey sauce container, which is a mundane replica of a Hellraiser-style puzzle box.
 Time to break out the **Thaumathology** and